cubicibo/SUPer/README.md

 Two output formats are supported: SUP and PES+MUI.
 The later is commonly used in professional authoring suites.

 ## Usage
-SUPer is distributed as stand-alone executable (gui), or as an installable Python package with gui/cli user scripts.
+SUPer is distributed as stand-alone executable, or as an installable Python package with gui/cli user scripts.

-Users who prefer to execute SUPer in their own Python environment must first install the package:<br/>
+If you wish to execute SUPer in your own Python environment, you may first install the package:<br/>
-`python3 -m pip install ./SUPer`,  where `SUPer` is the repository folder.
+`python3 -m pip install ./SUPer`,  where `SUPer` is the present repository.

 ## Input file format
 SUPer only accepts Sony BDN + PNG assets as input.
 These may be generated via [ass2bdnxml](https://github.com/cubicibo/ass2bdnxml) or avs2bdnxml.
 Exports from other tools like SubtitleEdit are untested but should work nonetheless.

 ## config.ini
-The config.ini file can be used to specify the relative or absolute path to a quantizer binary (either pngquant[.exe] or libimagequant[.dll, .so]) and its options.
+The config.ini file contains permanent configuration items.
+Notably, a relative or absolute path to an image quantizer (either pngquant[.exe] or libimagequant[.dll, .so]) and options can be specified.
 If pngquant is in PATH, the name is sufficient.
 An external quantizer will offer higher quality than the internal one.
-It also hold a few other options tied to SUPer.

 ### Graphical User Interface
 Both the standalone executables and `python3 supergui.py` will display the graphical user interface.
-The user can select the input BDN XML, the output file name and adapt the stream structure with some options.
+You can select the input BDN XML, the output file name and adapt the stream structure with some options.
 The GUI always executes aside of a command-line window providing progress and logging information.

 - Select the input BDN XML file.
 The file must resides in the same directory as the PNG assets.
 - Select the desired output file and extension using the Windows explorer.